GuptaTripti/hello-world/README.md

 # hello-world
 Just my first repository

-I'm Tripti,a Computer Science Engg. and am learning new skills to develop new applications..
+I'm Tripti,a Computer Science Engg. and am learning new skills to develop new applications...